sghall/react-compound-slider/docs/src/pages/component-api/handles.md

 # Handles

 The `Handles` component is used as a child of `Slider` to render the slider handles.
-Your child function receives an array of handle objects and functions for emitting events.
+Your child function receives an array of handle objects and a function to get handle props.

 Handle Object: